cbrightly/content/nautilus/learn/exchanges_en.md

 ## What are Bitcoin Price Indexes For? ##

 Since bitcoin markets operate as separate entities, their prices are not always exactly the same.
 Though the difference is generally a few dollars, some exchanges’ prices may deviate markedly from the pack due to issues unique to that exchange.

 (An extreme example of this was when the now-defunct Mt Gox was collapsing in February 2014, but continued to trade.
 Its price was below $200 while all other exchanges were still above $900.
 Less significant deviations have occurred due to technical instability, particularly large trades, or doubts over an exchange’s viability.)

 Therefore, it is necessary to aggregate price data from various exchanges in order to indicate the ‘true’ value of 1 BTC at any given time.

 Bitcoin price indexes may be simple averages of different exchanges chosen by a select criteria, or may include other data points or weightings depending on what the index considers meaningful.

 The best example is Kaiko’s own ‘[Real Volumes Index]()’.
 See our ‘methodology’ section for details on how it is calculated.

 Other well-known examples are CoinDesk’s [Bitcoin Price Index](http://www.coindesk.com/price/) and the Winklevoss brothers’ [Winkdex](https://winkdex.com/).

 Bitcoin Price Indexes, like those available on Kaiko or CoinDesk, will compare prices from various exchanges using their own algorithms to work out the most accurate average.

 ## Are there other kinds of indexes?
 What do they show? ##

 Yes, certainly.
 Some indexes gather data from sources other than just price to indicate where the price (and general mood) is heading.
 These might include levels of investment capital, positive vs. negative news stories in the media, developer and entrepreneur interest, and online interactions.

 Providers’ index algorithms weight different data points in proprietary ways to show information they regard as meaningful.

-One important example is Kaiko’s ‘[Fear Index](LINK)', which displays a chart of multiple factors that could determine bitcoin price movements – which are not always obvious.

 Another example is bitcoin VC firm Pantera Capital’s weekly ‘[BitIndex](https://panteracapital.com/bitindex/)' which is calculated from seven data points including Wikipedia views, hashrate, merchant adoption, transaction volumes and Google searches.

 **_*Note: Companies mentioned as examples in this guide should not be viewed as an endorsement by Kaiko.
 Users should engage in their own research before trusting funds to any product or service._**